teelam1910/pandas-analysis/README.md

 Jupyter Notebook, Python

 ## Usage
 Open file using Jupyter Notebook or equivilant to access data and analysis of the data.
-Correct file is called PyCitySchools_starter(main).
+Correct file is located under file name Starter_Code and is called PyCitySchools_starter(main).

 ## Credits